lmcai/ZOO_BOT_Comparative_genomics/Lab1_Building_phylogeny/README.md

 They are different because of how free parameters are penalized, with BIC penalize strongly on the number of free parameters.
 ```
+c.
+Notice that IQ-TREE says `Optimizing NNI: ...`.
+This is how IQ-TREE changes a small proportion of the topology to explore the tree space and identify better fitting trees.

 d.
-What does `NNI` mean?
-What is IQ-TREE doing when it says `Optimizing NNI: ...`?

-ANS: `NNI` is a tree topology refining algorithm.
-IQ-TREE alternates tree tologies around the current tree to explore tree space and identify better fitting trees.

-e.
 What's the final optimal likelihood?
 What's the inferred rate parameters?
 Why are some of them equal to each other?

 ANS:
 ```